11-Jan-2012: initial release.

 Introduction.

 Nginx is the second most used web server and it’s market share is still increasing.
 It has a different design then the most used Apache server.
 Because of that it is faster and can handle more load.
-In the Apache and Nginx articles on the Home Server series the installation of both servers on Arch Linux is already explained.
-This article is about migrating a running Apache server with virtual hosts to Nginx.
+There is no article about the Apache server on this site, but I assume you have a running Apache server and want to switch to Nginx.
+In this article I will explain how to do this migration.
 If you only have one single server, you can skip a lot of steps here, all these steps are only useful if you don’t want possible long downtimes on your server.

 The steps to migrate your web server are:

 On a normal Apache web server you will most likely already have PHP and MySQL installed.
 When you migrate from Apache to Nginx you should not need to change anything in these two packages.
-Besides the nginx server package, you may need to install the php-fpm and fcgiwrap packages.
-You need the php-fpm package if you use PHP somewhere, and fcgiwrap if you have CGI scripts.
+Besides the nginx server package, you may need to install the fcgiwrap packages.
+You need the standard php package if you use PHP somewhere, and fcgiwrap, fcgi and spawn-fcgi if you have CGI scripts.
+Look at the other articles how to configure php-fpm.

 2. Copy virtual hosts setup to port 81.